P&C insurance companies: Get the most out of your MDM investments

 MDM solutions face enormous challenges in accurately matching all of a company’s customer records and associating them with the correct customer identities.
 This is because MDM technologies use customers’ demographic data to make these matches, but demographic data is notoriously error prone, out-of-date, incomplete, or inconsistent across customer records.
 And no MDM matching algorithm, no matter how sophisticated, can overcome such poor-quality data to automatically make all of the correct matches.

-Because of this, every MDM solution on the market is programmed to flag “potential matches” whenever it cannot automatically determine whether two customer identities match.
-These potential matches occur at such a high frequency that their volume typically ranges from 10-20% of the overall customer population.
+Because of this, every MDM solution on the market is programmed to flag “suspected duplicate records” whenever it cannot automatically determine whether two customer records match.
+These suspected duplicates occur at such a high frequency that their volume typically ranges from 10-20% of the overall customer population.

-These potential matches force P&C insurance companies to choose between (A) creating a data stewardship program whereby each potential match is manually reviewed and resolved by an employee, or (B) leaving the potential matches as duplicates in their MDM.
+These potential matches force P&C insurance companies to choose between (A) creating a data stewardship program whereby each potential match is manually reviewed and resolved by staff, or (B) leaving the potential matches as duplicates in their MDM.

 The first option can cost hundreds of thousands of dollars per year for many years—and that’s after the costs, headaches, and organizational challenges of creating a data stewardship program in the first place.
 And even if you create a data stewardship program, not all of your potential matches will be resolved right away, delaying the business value of gaining the “single view of the customer.”